 For 2X rewards with more flexible redemption: Capital One Venture card

-If you are racking up rewards on your Capital One Venture card, this one’s a no-brainer: The Capital One Venture card is the way to go.
-The card offers a 2 percent rewards rate on all your spending, including Costco purchases.
-Like the Citi Costco card, points on the Capital One Venture card are valued at exactly 1 cent, which means $2,500 in spending will net you $50 in rewards.
+If you prefer a rewards card with the same flat rate on any purchase, this one’s a no-brainer: The Capital One® Venture® Rewards Credit Card is the way to go.
+The card offers a 2-miles-per-dollar rewards rate on all your spending, including Costco purchases.
+Like the Citi Costco card, miles on the Capital One Venture card are valued at 1 cent when redeemed for travel, which means $2,500 in spending will net you $50 in travel rewards.

 Our rating: 4.2 out of 5